gzyjason/CS260-Project/README.md

 - [x] **React Context API** Implemented React Context API to manage shared application state (user name, events, unavailable times).
 - [x] **ESLint** Refactored context implementation into a standard 3-file structure to comply with ESLint
 - [x] **Functionality** Added functionality to event adding and preference setting; added mocked functionality for other functions.

+## 🚀 Service

+**Note for Graders:** To test the Google Calendar (third-party API) integration, please go to the "Preferences" page and click "Sync with Google."
+You will see a "Google hasn't verified this app" warning.
+This is expected.
+Please click "Advanced" and then "Go to planittoday.click (unsafe)" to proceed with the test.
+I have put all available Gmails for TAs and Professors that I could find as test users.